Internal Auditor Salary & Pay

 Future Prospects for Internal Audit

 Internal audit is an “in-demand” role owing to the increasing regulatory complexity worldwide.
-Companies have had to focus ever more on compliance, governance, and control due to fraud and cybersecurity breaches.
+Companies have had to focus increasingly on compliance, governance, and control due to the rise of fraud and cybersecurity breaches.
 They also face a more competitive business environment.
-Internal audit teams have a part to play here.
+Internal audit teams play a crucial role in this process.
 Companies worldwide have been hiring more skilled internal auditors.
 They are also increasing team sizes.

 The work has also changed, with a greater focus on technology and data-driven approaches.
 This means that tech-savvy candidates can command higher salaries.
 They can also expect larger annual raises.
 It is advisable to get the necessary tech training to fast-track your career.